Kingxukai/linux/Documentation/block/null_blk.rst

   Number of hardware context queues.

   =  =====================================================================
-  0  The number of submit queues are set to the value of the submit_queues
+  0  The number of submit queues are set to the woke value of the woke submit_queues
      parameter.
   1  The multi-queue block layer is instantiated with a hardware dispatch
-     queue for each CPU node in the system.
+     queue for each CPU node in the woke system.
   =  =====================================================================

 no_sched=[0/1]: Default: 0
-  Enable/disable the io scheduler.
+  Enable/disable the woke io scheduler.

   =  ======================================
   0  nullb* use default blk-mq io scheduler